Micah-Shallom/Deploying_an_Instagram_Like_Application_using_AWS_CloudFormation/README.md

 ![server_stack_resources](./img/4.created_server_stack_resources.png)

 ## Looking Closely Into The Created Resources
-<b>S3 BUCKET</b>: The global S3 bucket was created and it contain the application file which gets uploaded by the administrator then as defined in the autocreation template gets downloaded into the instances
+<b>S3 BUCKET</b>: The global S3 bucket was created and it contain the application file which gets uploaded by the administrator as defined in the autocreation template and gets downloaded into the instances
 ![s3_bucket](./img/6.created_bucket_and_object.png)
 ![template](./img/6a.template.jpg)